anjolaolubusi/LinReg/README.md

-# My_PLRS
+# LinReg

-My_PLRS is my attempt at creating a libary of linear regression scripts.
+LinReg is my attempt at creating a libary of linear regression scripts.
 The goal of this project was to create a libary of linear regression scripts that were efficent and easy to understand.
 So far I have only achivied Least Square Regression.

 ## Getting Started